Ghana shake off early scare to top group in Africa’s elite competition | Goal.com

 The Black Stars’ second game in Group F was against none other than title holders Cameroon, who had won their first match and were leading the group with three points.

-The Indomitable Lions controlled the meeting and were the masters, as Ghana managed to force another draw, this time goalless, taking their tally to two points – two meagre, many Ghanaians would say!
+The Indomitable Lions controlled the meeting and were the masters, as Ghana managed to force another draw, this time goalless, taking their tally to two points – two meager, many Ghanaians would say!

 In the absence of aging Asamoah Gyan, who now sits more on the bench, the Ayew brothers have lived up to the expectations and have been spared by critics of the team’s fair output so far.